 | 429 | RATE_LIMIT_EXCEEDED | Too many requests |

-| 503 | DETECTION_UNAVAILABLE | iMessage detection backend is temporarily unreachable |
+| 503 | DETECTION_UNAVAILABLE | iMessage detection backend is temporarily unreachable (single-number GET only) |